matrix-org/matrix-spec-proposals/proposals/1543-qr_code_key_verification.md

 - `request`: is the event ID of the associated verification request event.
 - `key_<key_id>`: each key that the user wants verified will have an entry of this form, where the value is the key in unpadded base64.
 The QR code should contain at least the user's master cross-signing key.
+In the case where a device does not have a cross-signing key (as in the case where a user logs in to a new device, and is verifying against another device), thin the QR code should contain at least the device's key.
 - `secret`: is a random single-use shared secret in unpadded base64.
 It must be at least 256-bits long (43 characters when base64-encoded).
 - `other_user_key`: the other user's master cross-signing key, in unpadded base64.
 In other words, if Alice is displaying the QR code, this would be the copy of Bob's master cross-signing key that Alice has.
+- `other_device_key`: the other device's key, in unpadded base64.
+This is only needed when a user is verifying their own devices, where the other device has not yet been signed with the cross-signing key.

 The QR codes to be displayed and scanned, which are not a part of an in-person verification (for example, for printing on business cards), will encode URLs of